Al Ain FC: Grounds

 Al Ain first playground was set up on the main street near the Clock Roundabout in Al Ain.
 Took the shape of a square sandy plot of land.
 In 1971, Al Ain moved to new stadium in Al Sarouj district at a cost of £40,290.
 On 18 June 1978, the new stadium named after honorary president Khalifa Bin Zayed known as Sheikh Khalifa International Stadium.
 The stadium underwent a renovation in 2002 and increased its capacity to 12,000 people and as of the 2006–07 season all the Al Ain matches are played in this stadium.
 The stadium went through another significant upgrade and renovation, to prepare for the 2019 AFC Asian Cup, hosted in the UAE.
-As of 14 January 2014, Hazza Bin Zayed Stadium been Al Ain home ground.
+As of 14 January 2014, Hazza bin Zayed been Al Ain home ground.